 Exness offers trading in the following two types of crude oil contracts.

-Exness’s UKOIL (Brent Crude) is widely recognized as the benchmark crude oil produced in the North Sea and has been listed on the IPE (now ICE Futures Europe) since 1988.
-The name “Brent Crude” derives primarily from the Brent oil field in the North Sea, which operates off the coasts of England, Norway, Denmark, and the Netherlands.
+Exness’s UKOIL (Brent Crude) is widely recognized as a benchmark crude oil produced in the North Sea and has been listed on the IPE (now ICE Futures Europe) since 1988.
+The name “Brent Crude” derives primarily from the Brent oil fields in the North Sea, which are operated off the coasts of England, Norway, Denmark, and the Netherlands.

 Brent crude has a API gravity of approximately 38 degrees and a sulfur content of 0.38%.
 In terms of quality, it falls between WTI, Dubai, and Oman crude.
 Because Brent crude is light and has a low sulfur content, it is relatively easy to refine into high-quality fuels such as gasoline and diesel.
-Due to these characteristics, Brent crude is in high demand worldwide and plays a key role in markets across Europe, Africa, and the Middle East.
+These characteristics make Brent crude highly sought after worldwide, and it plays a particularly important role in the European, African, and Middle Eastern markets.

-Exness’s USOIL (WTI crude oil) is a high-quality crude oil produced in the U.S. state of Texas.
+Exness’s USOIL (WTI Crude Oil) is a high-quality crude oil produced in the U.S. state of Texas.
 It has been listed on the NYMEX (New York Mercantile Exchange) since 1983.
-“WTI” stands for West Texas Intermediate, and it accounts for approximately 6% of crude oil produced in the United States and 1–2% of global crude oil production.
+“WTI” stands for West Texas Intermediate, and it accounts for approximately 6% of the crude oil produced in the United States and 1–2% of the crude oil produced worldwide.

-The USOIL market boasts the world’s largest volume of crude oil futures trading and serves as a benchmark for crude oil grades not only in North America but around the world.
-Since NYMEX deliveries take place in Cushing, Oklahoma—which borders Texas—crude oil prices may be affected by congestion at the delivery location.
+The USOIL market boasts the world's largest trading volume in crude oil futures and serves as a benchmark for crude oil grades not only in North America but around the world.
+Since NYMEX deliveries take place in Cushing, Oklahoma, which borders Texas, crude oil prices may be affected by congestion at the delivery location.

 USOIL is a high-quality crude oil with an API gravity of 39 degrees or higher, making it very light, and a low sulfur content of approximately 0.2%.
 Because it is relatively easy to refine into high-quality fuels such as gasoline and diesel, it is also referred to as "light, sweet crude."

-At Exness, you can trade two types of crude oil contracts—UKOIL (Brent crude) and USOIL (WTI crude)—from early Monday morning through early Saturday morning (excluding maintenance periods).
-Please note, however, that trading is suspended for approximately one hour early in the morning on weekdays.
+At Exness, you can trade two types of crude oil contracts—UKOIL (Brent Crude) and USOIL (WTI Crude)—from early Monday morning through early Saturday morning (excluding maintenance periods).
+Please note, however, that trading is suspended for approximately one hour early each weekday morning.

 | Stock | Summer Time (Market Closure) |